simonecorsi/awesome/README.md

 ## TypeScript

+*   [pavittarx/editorjs-html](https://github.com/pavittarx/editorjs-html) - A javascript library to parse editorjs clean data to html.
+It is adaptable and usable in all kind of projects.

+*   [codex-team/editor.js](https://github.com/codex-team/editor.js) - A block-style editor with clean JSON output

 *   [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.

 *   [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool